Sammy Rae & The Friends

 Sammy Rae & The Friends is an American jazz-pop band from Brooklyn, New York City, led by singer-songwriter Samantha "Sammy Rae" Bowers.
 Formed in 2016, the group is known for high-energy live shows; in February 2024 they played two sold-out nights at Washington, D.C.’s 9:30 Club.
 Their debut studio album, Something for Everybody, was released on September 20, 2024, via Nettwerk, following the EPs The Good Life (2018) and Let's Throw a Party (2021).

+The band has released two albums, one live album, and two EPs.
+Bowers' musical style is influenced by funk, jazz, rock, folk, and pop.

 History

 Singer Samantha Bowers assembled the Friends in New York after moving to the city in her late teens; early shows and singles in 2018 led to a rapid live following and a sold-out hometown EP release show for The Good Life.
 A 2020 Boston Globe profile described the ensemble as a “musical community” with horns, rhythm section and backing vocalists, noting sellouts and expanded touring around the Northeast.

-In 2024 the band’s U.S. touring included two sold-out dates at the 9:30 Club in Washington, D.C., and European festival appearances such as North Sea Jazz in Rotterdam.
+In 2024 the band's U.S. touring included two sold-out dates at the 9:30 Club in Washington, D.C., and European festival appearances such as North Sea Jazz in Rotterdam.
 The group also appeared in a national public radio mini-concert segment in 2025.

 On July 23, 2025, the band released a surprise covers album, Songs We Wish We Wrote.

 Musical style and influences

-Coverage often describes the group’s sound as a blend of jazz, soul, rock and pop with an emphasis on ensemble interplay and audience participation.
+Coverage often describes the group's sound as a blend of jazz, soul, rock and pop with an emphasis on ensemble interplay and audience participation.

 In interviews, bandleader Samantha “Sammy Rae” Bowers has cited classic “big-band” rock acts as touchstones—particularly Bruce Springsteen and the E Street Band—and named artists such as Queen (Freddie Mercury), Fleetwood Mac and the Beatles among formative influences.